thewhitetulip/intro-to-vuejs/README.md

 ## Why this book?

 While learning Vue, I was a total newbie to front end development.
-The official guide at http://vuejs.org/v2/guide/ assumes.
-I tried submitting a [https://github.com/vuejs/vuejs.org/pull/591](PR) to add a verbose getting started example, but it got rejected because.

-> you don't really need <html>, <head> or <body> if you are running the example code in a decently up-to-date browser

-This aims to be a book which teaches by example.
+This is the book I wish existed when I was learning front end dev with Vue.
+A book which teaches _how to apply_ the knowledge.

 ## Contributing